 The Group determines whether goodwill, property, plant and equipment, investment property and assets held for leasing are impaired at least on an annual basis.
 This requires an estimation of the value in use of the cash-generating units to which the assets are allocated.
 Estimating the value in use requires the Group to make estimates of the expected future cash flows from the cash-generating unit and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
-The carrying amounts of the Group's goodwill, property, plant and equipment, investment property and assets held for leasing as at 31 December 2016were \$709,000 (2015: \$709,000), \$24.4million (2015: \$25.1million), \$3.4million (2015: \$4.1million) and \$5.2million (2015: \$5.1million), respectively.
-The carrying amount of the Company's property, plant and equipment as at 31 December 2016was \$59,000 (2015: \$90,000).
-More details are given in Notes 6, 7, 8 and 10.
+The carrying amounts of the Group's goodwill, property, plant and equipment, investment property and assets held for leasing as at 31 December 2017 were \$709,000 (2016: \$709,000), \$23.4 million (2016: \$24.4 million), \$3.2 million (2016: \$3.4 million) and \$5.1 million (2016: \$5.2 million), respectively.